Forming an LLC in Washington State can be a daunting task, especially if you are unsure how to do it.

 Starting an LLC in Washington is easy and does not require much effort on your part.

-All you need to do is file the documents required by the Washington Secretary of State, file it with the Secretary of State, and pay a filing fee.
+All you need to do is file the documents required by the Washington Secretary of State, file them with the Secretary of State, and pay a filing fee.

 Once your LLC is formed, you can take advantage of the many benefits that come with owning an LLC, such as preventing business liability and providing you with personal liability protection.